jakartaee/enterprise-beans/README.md

-# EJB API
+# Jakarta Enterprise Beans API

-This is the repository for EJB API.
+This is the repository for Jakarta Enterprise Beans API.

 ## Build